Authentication vs. Authorization: What's the Difference?

 With great power comes great responsibility.
 Unlike Batman, you are privy to the sage advice of Peter Parker's Uncle Ben, and it's essential to apply it here.

-Exercise caution with the power entrusted in your JWT claims.
-Should these claims become your system's sole authorization source, revoking access could pose a serious challenge.
+Exercise caution with the power entrusted to you in your JWT claims.
+Should these claims become your system's sole authorization source, revoking access could pose a severe challenge.
 Once issued, a JWT maintains its privileges until it reaches its expiration date.
 So remember, with great power comes great responsibility - ensuring your system's security is no exception.

 A token can be signed; what does that mean?
 It means that another system vouches for it (or provides it), so you can trust it without asking that system.